skip to content

 Article

-As we approach the end of the year, it's a good idea to think about personal income tax planning now so that you can maximize tax savings in 2023 and be prepared when final tax payments are due.
+As we approach the end of the year, it's a good idea to think about personal income tax planning now so that you can maximize tax savings in 2024 and be prepared when final tax payments are due.

 Below are some strategies to help you manage your tax costs.
-Keep in mind that while not all of these strategies may apply to your particular situation, a trusted BDO advisor can assist you with your tax planning needs
+Keep in mind that while not all of these strategies may apply to your particular situation, a trusted BDO advisor can assist you with your tax planning needs.

-If you've realized capital gains in 2023 or in one or more of the last three years, consider selling assets with an accrued loss to offset these gains.
-To include a disposition of marketable securities in your 2023 tax year, you need to sell them on or before the stock exchange's last trading day for settlement in 2023.
-The last trading day for settlement in 2023 will generally be Dec.
-27 for Canadian exchanges.
+To include a disposition of marketable securities in your 2024 tax year, you need to sell them on or before the stock exchange's last trading day for settlement in 2024.
+The last trading day for settlement in 2024 will generally be Dec 30 for Canadian exchanges.
 For other transactions, legal ownership must be transferred before the end of the year.

 If you do decide to undertake a tax-loss selling strategy, you should be aware that rules (known as the superficial loss rules) may apply to deny losses on certain dispositions of property.
 In particular, the loss will be denied if you, or your spouse/common-law partner, or a company you or your spouse/common-law partner control repurchase the asset you disposed of for a loss within 30 days of the disposition.

 Many items that are creditable or deductible for tax purposes must be paid by the end of the year.
 These amounts include alimony and maintenance, childcare expenses, investment counsel fees, professional dues, charitable donations, medical expenses, and political contributions.
-To ensure that you will benefit from the tax deduction or credit in 2023, be sure that you pay these amounts by Dec.
+To ensure that you will benefit from the tax deduction or credit in 2024, be sure that you pay these amounts by Dec.
 31.

 Consider donating securities

 If you plan to donate money to a registered charity, you should consider donating publicly listed securities you own instead of cash.
 If there is an accrued gain on your securities, donating the shares directly to the charity can save on capital gains taxes that you would otherwise incur.
-For more information on this tax planning strategy, read our article How donating securities to charity saves you tax.
+For more information on this tax planning strategy, read our article: How donating securities to charity saves you tax.

 Manage your medical expenses